Anti-Corrida Alliance

-The Alliance Anticorrida is a law association founded in May 1994 in Nîmes which works for the abolition of bullfights, the suppression of injuries and mutilations inflicted on animals used during bullfighting shows, and the protection of minors.
+The Alliance Anticorrida is a law association founded in May 1994 in Nîmes which works for the abolition of bullfighting, the suppression of injuries and mutilations inflicted on animals used during bullfighting shows, and the protection of minors from participating in bullfighting.

 Means of action

 The Anticorrida Alliance implements legal remedies against any bullfighting activity contrary to legislation in force.
 It creates informative work with the publication of four-monthly reviews and the edition of three works, La Mort donnée en spectacle (1998), On est toujours le taureau de quelqu'un (2003), and La Face cachée des corridas (2006).

 In the summer season, it conducts 4 × 3 poster campaigns in large cities and displays air-towed banners on the Mediterranean coast.

 The Anticorrida Alliance organized events bringing together between 1,800 and 3,000 participants in Nîmes in 2010 and between 2,000 and 3,000 people in 2012.

 It has supported legislative proposals aimed at restricting or prohibiting bullfighting.
 It was associated with the steps which led the European Parliament to vote for the abolition of aid from the Common Agricultural Policy for Bullfighters in 2015.